 The laboratory setting allows a researcher to control the parameters of the experiment, but this tight control raises questions about the scope of the findings.
-The first issue is internal validation: are our findings sensitive to the specific networks used and the particular visualizations of the chosen networks?
+The first issue is internal validation: we choose specific networks to show to the subjects and the network information is shown using a visual representation.
+A natural question is therefore whether our findings are sensitive to the specific networks used and to our choice of conveying the information with a visual representation.
 The second issue is external validation: do these biases also arise in actual social networks or are they an artifact of the experimental methodology?
 We address these concerns by analyzing two well-known survey data sets on social networks.
 The first data set is the friendship network of a Silicon Valley firm, which was first studied in Krackhardt [1987].
 The second data set is the friendship network in a University Research Center, which was first studied in Casciaro [1998].